- Selecting the right type of apple tree.

 Winter care for your apple tree.

 Apple trees need to be pruned in late winter while they are still dormant.
 You should remove any dead, diseased or crossed branches.
 You should also cut back any branches that are growing vertically instead of horizontally.
-This will help the tree to produce fruit more evenly.
+This will help the tree produce fruit more evenly.
 Once the tree starts to produce fruit, you will need to thin out the apples so that the remaining ones have room to grow.

 Harvesting your apples.